seancfoley/IPAddress/ipaddress.md

 └─● 2.2.7.0/24
 ```

+&#8203;

 **Partitioning Subnets**

 An address trie accepts individual addresses or CIDR prefix blocks subnets.
 While this covers most use-cases, there are IPAddress instances that cannot be added to a trie as-is.
 But any subnet can be subdivided or partitioned in various ways.

-The Partition class encapsulates a partition of a subnet.
+The `Partition` class encapsulates a partition of a subnet.
 It also provides a couple of methods that subdivide any subnet into individual addresses or prefix block subnets, which can then be inserted into a trie.
 Much like an iterator, a partition can be used once, so simply create another if that is necessary.

 The two partition methods provided partition differently.  `partitionWithSingleBlockSize` finds a maximal prefix block size and then iterates through a series of prefix blocks of that size.  `partitionWithSpanningBlocks` uses any number of different prefix block sizes, which often results in a smaller number of blocks.